kharchenkolab/conos/vignettes/walkthrough.md

     ## local pairs local pairs  done
     ## building graph ..done

-Note: as pairwise comparisons may take a while, Conos will cache results for each space.
-If you want to recalculate, for instance PCA, pairings with different set of parameters (e.g. more components, different number of starting over-dispersed genes), clear the cache first by doing `con$pairs$PCA <- NULL`.
+**Note:** As pairwise comparisons may take a while, Conos will cache results for each space.
+If you wish to recalculate PCA (as an example) using pairings with different set of parameters (e.g. more components, different number of starting over-dispersed genes, etc.), clear the cache first by doing `con$pairs$PCA <- NULL`.

-In the `$buildGraph()` invocation above, we specified `score.component.variance=TRUE` which estimates amount of variance explained by successive PCs (by default this option is off to save time).
+In the `$buildGraph()` invocation above, we specified `score.component.variance=TRUE` which estimates the amount of variance explained by successive PCs (by default this option is off to save time).
 We can visualize the results using: